Presenting the Probabilities of Different Effect Sizes: Towards a Better Understanding and Communication of Statistical Uncertainty: The Proposed Approach

-Figure \ref{ccdfExa} is an example of my approach.
-I use a distribution of 10,000 draws from a normal distribution with the mean of 1 and the standard deviation of 1.
-Let us assume these draws are those from a posterior distribution, or ``posterior samples,'' for a coefficient in a linear regression, so that the values represent a change in an outcome variable.
-The x-axis is different effect sizes, or different values of minimum predicted changes in the outcome; the y-axis is the probability of an effect being greater than a minimum predicted change.
-The y-axis has the adjective ``near'' on 0\% and 100\%, because the normal distribution is unbounded and, therefore, the plot of the posterior samples cannot represent the exact 0\% and 100\% probability.
+Figure \ref{ccdfExa} is an example of the proposed approach.
+I use a distribution of 40,000 draws from a normal distribution with the mean of 1 and the standard deviation of 1.
+Let us assume these draws are those from a posterior distribution, or ``posterior samples,'' for the coefficient of a binary treatment variable in a linear regression, so that the values represent a change in the outcome variable.
+The x-axis is different minimum effect sizes, or different values of minimum predicted changes in the outcome; the y-axis is the probability of the effect being greater (in absolute terms) than a minimum predicted change.
+The y-axis has the adjective ``near'' on 0\% and 100\%, because the normal distribution is unbounded and, therefore, the plot of the posterior samples cannot represent the exact 0\% and 100\% probabilities.

-From the figure, it is possible to see what is the probability of an effect being greater (in absolute terms) than a certain effect size.
+From the figure, it is possible to see what the probability is of the effect being greater (in absolute terms) than a certain effect size.
 For example, we can say: ``The effect is expected to increase the outcome by greater than zero point with a probability of approximately 84\%.''
-It is also clear that the positive effect is much more probable than the negative effect: 16\% probability for $\theta<0$ while 84\% probability for $\theta>0$.
+It is also clear that the positive effect is much more probable than the negative effect: 16\% probability for $\theta<0$ vs. 84\% probability for $\theta>0$.
 Finally, with a little more attention, we can also read the probability of a range of the effect size.
-For example, we can compute the probability that the effect increases the outcome by greater than one point and up to three points, as $P(\theta>1) - P(\theta>3) \approx .49 - .02 = .47$.
-This computation is useful if there is such a ``too much'' effect for a treatment to become counterproductive (e.g., the effect of a diet on weight loss).
+For example, we can compute the probability that the effect increases the outcome by greater than one point and up to three points, as $P(\theta>1) - P(\theta>3) \approx .50 - .02 = .48$.
+This computation is useful if the effect sizes greater than a certain size are ``too large'' and counterproductive (e.g., the effect of a diet on weight loss).

-For comparison, I also present the standard ways to summarize a posterior, using the same 10,000 draws as in Figure \ref{ccdfExa}: a probability density plot (Figure \ref{pdfExa}), a credible interval, and one-sided hypotheses (both in Table \ref{tableExa}).
-The probability density plot gives an overall impression that positive values are more probable than negative values.
-However, it is difficult to compute exactly what probability an effect is greater than, say, 1.
+For comparison, I also present the standard ways to interpret a posterior, using the same 40,000 draws as in Figure \ref{ccdfExa}: a probability density plot (Figure \ref{pdfExa}), a credible interval, and one-sided hypotheses (both in Table \ref{tableExa}).
+The probability density plot gives the overall impression that positive values are more probable than negative values.
+However, it is difficult to see with how much probability the causal factor has, for example, the positive effect greater than zero point.
 Unlike my approach, the y-axis is density rather than probability, and density is not an intuitive quantity.